-The Board recognises that the funding position of the Plan will be improved by a combination of investment returns and support from the Company.
+The Trustee recognises that the funding position of the Plan will be improved by a combination of investment returns and support from the Company.
 It, therefore, continues to take investment risk, in order to target long term outperformance relative to its liabilities.

-An outline of the Board's attitude to risk is as follows:
+An outline of the Trustee's attitude to risk is as follows:

 - It considers interest and inflation risks to be so significant it has introduced an LDI strategy to limit its exposure in these areas.
-The investment manager responsible for implementing the LDI strategy is Legal & General Investment Management. - The LDI investment manager is required to ensure suitable liquidity of assets for funding benefit payments and that there are sufficient assets, both in terms of liquidity and eligibility, to act as collateral for the Plan's derivatives obligations. - The LDI assets have been so structured to manage counterparty risk to provide a level of protection against failure of any derivative counterparty.
-There are four main components to this counterparty risk protection: - o Counterparties are limited to financial institutions on Legal & General Investment Management's approved panel. - All derivatives are marked to market, with collateral posted on a daily basis. - o In order to manage the risk of any counterparty concentration, the underlying assets are structured to provide a measure of protection in the event of counterparty failure. - The ISC regularly reviews reports by Legal & General Investment Management on the risks associated with posting collateral to counterparties with a view to limiting exposures to counterparties whose credit quality may be deteriorating. - The Board will take account of Environmental, Social and Governance issues, including climate change, when considering the appropriate investment strategy for the Plan. - In order to further control risk, the Trustee has imposed the following restrictions: - Stock Lending is only permitted in circumstances where the loan is fully collateralised and the collateral meets strict acceptability requirements. - Constraints are placed on the use of derivatives, which may not be used for speculative purposes. - o Certain types of investment are not permitted.
+The investment managers responsible for implementing the LDI strategy are LGIM (Main Section) and BlackRock (WABCO Section). - The LDI investment managers are required to ensure suitable liquidity of assets for funding benefit payments and that there are sufficient assets, both in terms of liquidity and eligibility, to act as collateral for the Plan's derivatives obligations. - The LDI assets have been so structured to manage counterparty risk to provide a level of protection against failure of any derivative counterparty.
+There are four main components to this counterparty risk protection: - o Counterparties are limited to financial institutions on LGIM's approved panel. - o All derivatives are marked to market, with collateral posted on a daily basis. - o In order to manage the risk of any counterparty concentration, the underlying assets are structured to provide a measure of protection in the event of counterparty failure. - The IC regularly reviews reports by LGIM on the risks associated with posting collateral to counterparties with a view to limiting exposures to counterparties whose credit quality may be deteriorating. - The Trustee will take account of Environmental, Social and Governance issues, including climate change, when considering the appropriate investment strategy for the Plan. - In order to further control risk, the Trustee has imposed the following restrictions: - o Stock Lending is only permitted in circumstances where the loan is fully collateralised and the collateral meets strict acceptability requirements. - o Constraints are placed on the use of derivatives, which may not be used for speculative purposes. - Certain types of investment are not permitted.
 These include commodities, works of art and precious metals.